-According to Irish myth Lugh was the grandson of a Fomorian called Balor of the Evil Eye.
-The Fomorians were a terrible race of people that were enemies of the Tuatha de Danann.
-Balor was told a prophecy that he would one day be killed by his grandson.
+According to Irish myth, Lugh was the grandson of a Fomorian called Balor of the Evil Eye.
+The Fomorians were a terrible race of people; enemies of the Tuatha de Danann.
+One day, Balor learnt of a prophecy that foretold of his own death by the hands of his future grandson.
 On hearing this he imprisoned his daughter Eithne inside a cave on Tory Island so that she could never have children.

 Many years later Lugh turned up at the court of Nuadhu, the king of the Tuatha de Danann.
 The king was so impressed with Lugh’s many skills that he abdicated, offering up his throne to Lugh, who then went into the battle of Moytura with his men and indeed killed Balor.
 This victory secured the country of Ireland ensuring its peace and prosperity.

-Tailtiu, who’s name probably comes from Talantiu meaning “the great one of the earth”, once lived on the magical hill of Tara and was the daughter of a man called Firbolg the king of the Great Plain.
-She was said to have died of exhaustion after having cleared the forest of Breg so that her people could grow food and avoid starvation.
-It took her a whole month to create the plain of Oenach Taillten.
-It is believed that Tailltiu may have been an earth goddess who represented the harvest and the earth’s bounties.
+Tailtiu, whose name probably comes from Talantiu meaning “the great one of the earth”, once lived on the magical hill of Tara and was the daughter of a man called Firbolg, who was the king of the Great Plain.
+Tailtiu was said to have died of exhaustion after clearing the forest of Breg so that her people could grow food and avoid starvation.
+It took a whole month for her to create the plain of Oenach Taillten.

-The funeral games in her honour were called the Oenach Tailten and took place at Tailtin in what is now County Meath Ireland.
+The funeral games in her honour were called the Oenach Tailten and took place at Tailtin in what is now County Meath, Ireland.
 It is said that Tailtiu asked Lugh to hold these games every harvest so that each home would forever have corn and milk.
 These Olympic style games lasted several days and would have consisted of trading, marriage arrangements and contract signing.
 Trial marriages were also conducted here whereby young couples would join hands through a hole in a wooden door.
-These Teltown marriages that enacted the marriage of Lugh to the goddess Eire, after whom Ireland is named, would last a year and a day.
-After this time they could go on to marry or else go their separate ways with no further consequences.
-These customs stopped in the 12th century at the time of the Norman conquest.
+These Teltown marriages that enacted the marriage of Lugh to the goddess Eire, after whom Ireland is named, would have lasted a year and a day.
+After this time they could go on to marry or else go their separate ways with no consequences.
+These customs stopped in the 12th century after the Norman conquest.

 In British folklore there exists a man called John Barleycorn, a figure that symbolises the harvest of the barley as well as the whiskey and beer that is made from it.
 In Robert Burns traditional folk song, John Barleycorn is described as having to suffer many kinds of indignities which correspond with the agricultural cycle of planting, growing and harvesting.